Fixing Cloudy Dark Spots On Any LCD TV Screen: 6 Steps

 #5 Change the Power-Saving Setting to Low or High

-4. Test the screen while you are watching TV.
+4. Test the screen while you’re watching TV.
 The clouding should have disappeared.

 #6 Support the Back of the TV

-The last thing to do is to make sure that your TV is well supported.
-The clouding issue could increase if your LCD TV moves around a lot or is transported often.
-You should set your TV somewhere it will not be moved about.
+In my experience, the clouding issue can increase if your LCD TV moves around a lot or is transported often.
+You must set your TV somewhere it will not be moved about.

 You can stabilize your TV in the following ways.
-If you have small children at home, try combining these methods.
+If you have small children at home, try combining the methods below:

-• Tightening the screws on the base of your TV
+• Tighten the screws on the base of your TV.

-• Placing your TV on top of a TV cabinet or stand
+• Place your TV on top of a TV cabinet or stand.

-• Using a wall bracket to keep your TV in place
+• Use a wall bracket to keep your TV in place.

 TV wall support